hummingbird-project/swift-mustache/documentation/Transforms.md

 ```
 {{#array}}{{.}}{{^last()}}, {{/last()}}{{/array}}
 ```
 This will render an array as a comma separated list.
-The `last()` transform ensures we don't add a comma after the last element.
+The inverted section of the `last()` transform ensures we don't add a comma after the last element.

 The following sequence context transforms are available
 - first: Is this the first element of the sequence